 Owning a dog can lower your risk of heart disease.

-Ginger can help reduce cramps.
+Ginger can help reduce cramps and bloating.

 You can tell if someone has high cholesterol based on their skin.

 Most people know that high cholesterol can lead to life-threatening conditions like heart attack and heart disease.
 What's less well-known is that high cholesterol can manifest itself on your skin, too.
 According to the American Osteopathic College of Dermatology (AOCD), uneven yellow patches called xanthelasma can appear on the eyelid and around the eyes as a result of overproduction of cholesterol.

 Taking an antihistamine before bed can eliminate under-eye circles.

 Generally, dark circles under your eyes can be avoided if you eat well, sleep well, and drink a lot of water.
 However, these things aren't going to help if the cause of your under-eye bags are allergies, which the Mayo Clinic notes can be an issue.
 Seasonal factors—along with bedroom irritants like dust—can be a problem, so you should try taking an antihistamine before bed.
 Because anti-allergy medication often causes drowsiness, you'll nod off faster as a bonus.

 Both depression and anxiety can cause neck and shoulder issues.

 Physical pain isn't always the result of a physical injury.
 In fact, if you're experiencing chronic neck and shoulder pain, it could be due to something you're dealing with mentally.
 As one 2009 survey published in BMC Musculoskeletal Disorders notes, depression and anxiety are both "significantly linked with increasing levels of neck pain."
 Since stress causes the muscles to tense up, mental health issues often result in this type of pain.